-- Someone in your household gets disability living allowance, child disability payment, personal independence payment, adult disability payment or carer's allowance. - You or your partner get guardian's allowance, attendance allowance, industrial injuries benefit, the carer element in UC, or have limited capability for work-related activity. - Your or your partner get a war disablement pension or war widow's/widower's pension. - Your net earnings or your combined net earnings with your partner are at least £658 a month. - After working for at least 12 months, you or your partner are unemployed, or earning too little to be covered by the previous bullet point.
-In this situation you may be exempt from the benefit cap for nine months.
+- Someone in your household gets disability living allowance, child disability payment, personal independence payment, adult disability payment or industrial injuries benefits, attendance allowance, carer's allowance or guardian's allowance. - You or your partner have limited capability for work-related activity. - Your or your partner get a war disablement pension or war widow's/widower's pension. - Your net earnings or your combined net earnings with your partner are at least £722.45 a month. - You or your partner are unemployed after working for at least 12 months (you are exempt from the benefit cap for nine months).

-If you are affected by the benefit cap you may be able to apply for a Discretionary Housing Payment from your local authority.
+If you are affected by the benefit cap you can apply for a Discretionary Housing Payment from your local authority.